Ashlesha03t/Ashlesha03t/README.md

 - ✍️ I enjoy exploring **Tech Innovations**
 - 🌸 Fun fact: I love **Creativity, Design, and Problem-Solving!**

+<br> <!-- this replaces the line so it won’t go under the image -->

 ## 🌐 Connect with Me
 <p align="left">
   <a href="https://www.linkedin.com/in/ashlesha-tare03" target="_blank">